Hamor01/web_scrapping/README.md

 ## Actionable Recommendations

-Using the answers to those questions (and others you may create), provide actionable recommendations for stakeholders such as policy makers and communities.
-Document your findings and analysis in the accompanying Python script (`.py` file) for a detailed overview.
+Using the answers to those questions, I have provided actionable recommendations for stakeholders such as policy makers and communities.
+Documenting my findings and analysis in the [Python script](https://github.com/Hamor01/web_scrapping/blob/master/sush.py) for a detailed overview.

 ---